 Folsom is a city in Sacramento County, California, United States.
 It is commonly known for Folsom Prison and Folsom Lake.
 The population was 72,203 at the 2010 census.

-There You Have It – The Best Places To Raise A Family In California
+There You Have It – The Best Places To Grow Up In California

 If you’re looking for a breakdown of cities in California ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.